c4-project/c4f/README.md

 initial assignments, and `act` will make incomplete guesses about where program boundaries and interesting memory locations are.

+### Analysing an assembly file without conversion

+`dune exec bin/main.exe explain COMPILER-NAME path/to/asm.s`

+This asks `act` to dump out the given assembly file along with line-by-line annotations explaining how `act` categorised each line of assembly.
+This is mostly useful for debugging what `act` is doing.

 ### Processing a memalloy run

 `dune exec bin/main.exe memalloy path/to/memalloy/results`